Tarim mummies: Archaeological record

+The cemetery at Yanbulaq contained 29 mummies which dated from 1100 to 500 BCE.
+21 of the mummies had a "Mongoloid" appearance and are the first with their appearance found in the Tarim Basin.
+The other 8 mummies display the same "Europoid" physical traits found at Qäwrighul.

 Genetic studies

 In 1995, Mair claimed that "the earliest mummies in the Tarim Basin were exclusively Caucasoid, or Europoid" with east Asian migrants arriving in the eastern portions of the Tarim Basin around 3,000 years ago while the Uyghur peoples arrived around the year 842.
 In trying to trace the origins of these populations, Victor Mair's team suggested that they may have arrived in the region by way of the Pamir Mountains about 5,000 years ago.